IRS FORM 211

 2015 U.S. Tax Ct.
 LEXIS 23 at *19-28.

-In the Whistleblowers practice area at the Tufts Law Firm, we consult with persons who have an interest in pursuing whistleblowing with the IRS, using IRS Form 211, and wanting to know if they might be eligible for an award.
+In the Whistleblowers practice area, we consult with persons who have an interest in pursuing whistleblowing with the IRS, using IRS Form 211, and wanting to know if they might be eligible for an award.
 For over two decades, Mr. Tufts has worked in this area and represented whistleblowers.
 If you wish to engage us specific to whistleblowing and the use of IRS Form 211 or have questions about an IRS Form 11369, please contact us.